statechannels/statechannels/packages/nitro-protocol/docs/forcemove-and-nitro/force-move.md

 3. Enables disputes to be raised and adjudicated.
 4. Allows for a final **outcome** to be registered against a unique `channelId`.

-This page documents our reference implementation in `ForceMove.sol`, which implements the [`IForceMove`](../interfaces/IForceMove) interface.
+This page documents our reference implementation in `ForceMove.sol`: please also see the [API](../natspec/ForceMove).

 ---
 ## State Format